kane-c/react-init/README.md

 * `npm-check-updates`: Useful utility for updating all dependencies.
 * `pre-commit`: Execute hooks before a git commit; used in conjunction with `lint-staged`.
 * `plop`: Allows for generators to quickly create new components: `npm run generate`.
-* `react-addons-test-utils`: Peer dependency for Jest.
+* `react-addons-test-utils`: Peer dependency for Enzyme.
 * `stylelint`: Linter for CSS files.
 * `stylelint-config-standard`: A good preset for CSS lint rules.
 * `stylelint-order`: CSS property order lint rules.